Kara Lawson – Is There Such a Thing as Too Driven?

-I want to help you as much as I can, but I also want you to talk to your own coach about what you’re feeling, because they’ll be able to follow up with you.
-You might even ask them to connect you with a therapist or sports psychologist to help you find some balance.
-I perform my best when I offset competition with recovery and downtime.
-And it’s when I feel happiest.
+I want to help you as much as I can, but I also want you to talk to your own coach about what you're feeling, because they'll be able to follow up with you.
+You might even ask them to connect you with a therapist or sports psychologist, to help you find some balance.
+I perform at my best when I offset competition with recovery and downtime.
+And it's when I feel happiest.

-…be patient with yourself.
+… be patient with yourself.

 Speaking of your teammates, one way to bond with them is by taking a genuine interest in what they like, aside from competition.
-Find out what you have in common with them, whether it’s movies, music or style.
-You don’t have to like all the same things your teammates do or spend all your time with them, but making these connections can help build positive energy.
+Find out what you have in common with them, whether it's films, music or style.
+You don't have to like all of the same things your teammates do or spend all of your time with them, but making these connections can help build positive energy.

-…making these connections can help build positive energy.
+… making these connections can help build positive energy.

-Kara Lawson is the head women’s basketball coach at Duke University.
-Previously an assistant coach with the Boston Celtics and a respected broadcast analyst, she was a standout player in the WNBA for 13 seasons, leading the Monarchs to a championship win, and a member of the Team USA roster that won gold at the 2008 Summer Olympic Games in Beijing.
+Kara Lawson is the head women's basketball coach at Duke University.
+Previously an assistant coach with the Boston Celtics and a respected broadcast analyst, she was a standout player in the WNBA for 13 seasons, leading the Monarchs to a championship win, and a member of the Team USA line-up that won gold at the 2008 Summer Olympic Games in Beijing.
 As a dominant player at Tennessee, she led the Lady Vols to three NCAA Final Four appearances.